-IV.D.1.
-Keep accurate brackets of each match, ensuring that the correct competitor is advanced

-IV.D.2.
-Record the winner on the scoreboard

-IV.D.3.
-Call the names of the competitors when indicated to do so by the Referee

-IV.D.4.
-Complete the bracket sheet correctly showing 1st, 2nd, 3rd, and 4th place winners
+- IV.D.1.
+Keep accurate brackets of each match, ensuring that the correct competitor is advanced - IV.D.2.
+Record the winner on the scoreboard - IV.D.3.
+Call the names of the competitors when indicated to do so by the Referee - IV.D.4.
+Complete the bracket sheet correctly showing 1st, 2nd, 3rd, and 4th place winners - IV.D.5.
+When using the scored method of competition, accurately enter each competitors scores and ensure correct totals.

-Article V. Official Signals and Language

-Officials shall use authorized gestures and terminology, as indicated below during the competition.
+Article V. Official Signals and Language: Bracketed Forms Competition Officials shall use authorized gestures and terminology, as indicated below during the competition.